daudix/daudix.one/content/commissions/index.md

 Fonts will either be available on Google Fonts or one of the code forges.
 - **Websites come with a light and dark modes based on OS preference by default.**
 Manual toggle will cost $4-$8 extra.
-- **I don’t provide hosting, but I can help with this.** If you use GitHub/GitLab/Codeberg pages or Vercel, you're in luck.
+- **I don’t provide hosting, but I can help with this.** If you use GitHub/GitLab/Codeberg/Cloudflare pages, Vercel, or Netlify, you're in luck.
 - **Website graphics (favicon, metadata card) are not included.**
 You can however, order these separately with a sweet discount.
 - **No JavaScript is used unless necessary.**